LucasDelfino92/morrowindsharp/mw2.md

 Gives the base golden saint the feminine walk animation instead of the default male walk animation.
   - Place **XGolden Saint.kf** and **XGolden Saint.nif** in **Data Files\Meshes\r**.
 - [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke
 Replaces the generic, copy-pasted guards of Morrowind with different variations.
 Some guards have different loadouts and armor, and each have different faces.
+Note that guards added by other mods will use the generic default guards.

 ### VFX